lghackett/ARE-comp-resources/README.md

-# Stata to Pandas
+# Stata to Open Source
-A start-up guide to using the pandas library for python for new programmers experienced with Stata.
+A start-up guide to using open source software to do the tasks that researchers may be used to doing in Stata.
+I start with introductions to the pandas library for python and R (with a focus on the tidyverse).
 This guide is oriented towards the type of empirical work that Economists do, and works through some examples of tasks that may be typically done in Stata.